-This example illustrates the simplest S model formula, here straw ~ grain, which is signalled by the ~ operator, which can be read "is modelled by".
-So here the formula straw ~ grain can be read "straw yield is modelled by grain yield".
+This example illustrates the simplest S model formula, which is signalled by the ~ operator, which can be read "is modelled by".
+Here the formula straw ~ grain can be read "straw yield is modelled by grain yield".
 The optional data argument to the lm function informs the function where to look for the variables named in the model formula.
 The formula could also have named the fields within the object directly: lm(mhw\$straw ~ mhw\$grain).
 It's usually more convenient to use the data argument.

-Q39 :What is the linear least-squares relation between straw and grain yields?Jump to A39 •
+Q39: What is the linear least-squares relation between straw and grain yields?
+Jump to A39 •

-$\mathbf{Q40}$ : How much straw yield is expected if there is no grain yield?
+Q40 : How much straw yield is expected if there is no grain yield?
 Does this seem realistic?
 Jump to A40 •